January 4, 2022

 fun setSink(sink: VideoSink?)

-This is how we can setVideoProcessor to VideoSource(source in below code snippet is VideoSource)
+This is how we can setVideoProcessor to VideoSource(the source in below code snippet is VideoSource)

 source.setVideoProcessor(object : VideoProcessor {